-The Google London headquarters building at King's Cross will undoubtedly form the new benchmark for office and workplace design.
-Its bold approach by BIG and Heatherwick Studio takes the challenging and demanding specification Google require, and they have created a truly bespoke and mature office building, employing many unique features.
+Google’s London headquarters at King's Cross will form a new benchmark for office and workplace design.
+The bold approach of BIG and Heatherwick Studio takes Google’s challenging and demanding specification and creates a bespoke, mature office building that employs many unique features.

-Although adding complexity to the build, this approach has met the challenges set by the architectural response to the unique office brief, net area demands, and the wider King's Cross and public realm.
+Although adding complexity to the build, this approach meets the challenges set by the architectural response to the unique office brief, net area demands, and the wider King's Cross and public realm.

-The timber floors are formed from CLT, spanning onto steel beams with an ‘inverted’ integrated services zone, reflecting the building’s predominantly displacement ventilation system.
-The concrete floors are constructed in a similar vein, adopting bespoke prestressed, precast panels supported by the steel frame.
+The timber floors are formed from CLT, spanning onto steel beams with an ‘inverted’ integrated services zone that reflects the building’s predominant displacement ventilation system.
+The concrete floors are constructed in a similar vein, adopting bespoke pre-stressed, precast panels supported by the steel frame.
 Off-site construction has been targeted to speed up construction and negate formwork risks near the live railway.
-Significant weight is applied to the roof structure, which houses planting, trees, amenity space and even a multi-use games area and 25 m lap pool.
+Significant weight is applied to the roof structure, which houses planting, trees, amenity space and even a multi-use games area and 25 m pool.

-The building is being constructed on and around existing assets forming access to King's Cross station, and adjacent to Network Rail live railway, all adding to the challenges this building poses to all involved.
-We are currently collaborating with the Lend Lease construction team and key subcontractors in readiness for piling to start at the end of 2017.
+The building is being constructed on and around existing assets forming access to King's Cross station and adjacent to live Network Rail lines, all adding to the challenges this building poses.

-A new benchmark for workplace design at Google's King's Cross HQ
+A new benchmark for workplace design at Google's London HQ

 Bjarke Ingels Group (BIG), Heatherwick Studio